How to add shore power to your campervan electrical system to charge leisure batteries from the mains supply.

 What is RV Shore Power?

-RV shore power, often referred to as a campervan hookup, is when you plug your RV or campervan into the AC electrical grid or mains supply.
+RV shore power often called a hookup, is when you plug your RV camper into the AC electrical grid or mains supply.

-It’s called shore power as it’s commonly used for ships and boats when they need a power supply or to recharge their batteries in a marina or harbour.
+It’s called shore power because it’s commonly used for ships and boats when they need a power supply or to recharge their batteries in a marina or harbor.

 Shore power works by plugging a camper into a power source, usually an electrical pedestal on or near your pitch, transferring AC power to the camper.